alexsmith2910/Go/README.md

 go run {filename}.go
 ```

-You can also build the files as executables bu running the following:
+You can also build the files as executables by running the following:

 ```
 go build {filename}.go